edbeeching/godot_rl_agents/README.md

 ### Installation and first training

-1. Install the Godot RL Agents library: (if you are new to python, pip and conda, read this [guide](https://www.machinelearningplus.com/deployment/conda-create-environment-and-everything-you-need-to-know-to-manage-conda-virtual-environment/))
+1. Install the Godot RL Agents library.
+If you are new to Python or not using a virtual environment, it's highly recommended to create one using [venv](https://docs.python.org/3/library/venv.html) or [Conda](https://www.machinelearningplus.com/deployment/conda-create-environment-and-everything-you-need-to-know-to-manage-conda-virtual-environment/) to isolate your project dependencies.

+Once you have set up your virtual environment, proceed with the installation:

 ```bash
 pip install godot-rl